Introducing the UK’s first Destination Leadership Programme

 The programme consists of four one day workshops covering:

-- Customer Journey - component elements of the product (from first point of contact to transport to and within the destination) / customer experience / knowing your customer / market and future trends / importance of workforce skills, training and customer interface / customer service
+- Customer Journey - component elements of the product (from first point of contact to transport to and within the destination); customer experience; knowing your customer market and future trends; importance of workforce skills, training and customer interface.

-- Sustainability and Influencing Government Policy Agendas - achieving a competitive advantage for your business and the destination through influencing key decision makers, adding value, and raising awareness of adopting sustainable processes
+- Influencing Policy, Agendas, Social Justice & Equality - achieving a competitive advantage for your business and the destination through influencing key decision makers, adding value, and raising awareness of adopting socially sustainable processes and practices, accessible tourism.

-As well as three residential weekends focusing on leadership covering areas including:
+As well as three residential weekends (including a Learning Journey to a European Tourism Destination) focusing on leadership covering the following areas:

 - Destination Branding, Marketing and Product Development - understanding of the importance of branding and marketing in realising competitive advantage for destinations, and in the context of destination leadership, the ‘end to end’ customer journey and holistic visitor experience, and effective destination management and development.